ladat1107/BookingCare-FullStack/README.md

     ```

 4. Configure the environment variables:
-    Create a `.env` file in the root directory and add your password MySql, email, password and any other necessary environment variables.
+    Create a `.env` file in the root directory and add your path to Backend Server and any other necessary environment variables.

 5. Start the application:
     ```bash